 Ruth Abbott - Lay Reader Our church is a place in which we seek to grow our little corner of God's kingdom here on the Wirral Peninsula through encouragement and outreach.
 We provide a range of ministries, from the traditional Evensong and Book of Common Prayer Holy Communion services to more modern All Age services.
 And, for younger members of our church family, we have Messy Church to which children, parents, grandparents and carers are all very welcome.

 Our congregation ranges from birth to over 90 years of age and we value each and every one of them as having their unique place in our hearts and in God's plan for us all.
-As a church we work actively with the Diocese and deanery and through our deanery representatives we regularly attend deanery meetings.
-The actions and outcomes arising from that interface are always included as an item at each PCC meeting.
-More broadly we are a friendly, inclusive and outward looking Christian Church and we are committed to serving the Lord at home and abroad through our worship, through prayer, through giving and through the compassion we show towards one another.
+We are a friendly and outward looking Christian Church and we are committed to serving the Lord through our worship, through prayer and through the compassion we show towards one another.
 In this document we hope to demonstrate that our mission is to serve God through worship, through service and by our actions.

+St Nicholas' Church Its Vision Our vision is to provide a church for everyone, whatever their background, whatever their spiritual journey.
+It's a place where people with a deep faith will feel at home as well as those who seek to understand.
+The church is here for people who want to know God's presence in their lives, a church where marriages, blessings and baptism are celebrated and where people are able to find comfort in times of sadness and despair.
+Its Values St Nicholas' Church values all who enter its gates, at church services, in times of quiet contemplation and at Messy Church.
+It's a church that values contact with people in their own homes, supporting them in times of difficulty or illness and whenever the church simply needs to be there for them.
+It is a church that doesn't judge or recriminate, a church whose doors are always open to those who wish to enter.
+Its Role The role of the church is to be part of the local community, to share the Christian faith, both in worship and in practical terms, with everyone in the parish, irrespective of whether a person is a regular church attendee or an occasional visitor.
 Practical Ministry & Faith St Nicholas' Church is committed to practical ministry in order to reach out to people of faith and of no faith at all.
 We endeavour to ensure that there is a Christian presence throughout each of the local communities with which the parish is involved.
 We seek to help and support our own church members to act out their faith in practical and effective ways, not just when attending church but in their everyday lives amongst those with whom they are in contact.
 The parish is fortunate to have resources and talents that are shared with others.
 Our three lay readers participate in church services not only in Burton but also collaboratively across the wider benefice including services at St Michael's, Shotwick.
 On occasions they also officiate at services in other parishes.
 Working as part of the 'Neston and District Churches Together' group of ecumenical churches, St Nicholas' Church currently chairs the group and leads the Bible Society's 'Open the Book' scheme.
 This initiative brings together volunteers from each of the Christian denominations in the Neston area to act out Bible stories at school assemblies in all the local Primary Schools.
 As part of its commitment to ministry for all, church members visit local care homes every month to provide times of worship, music and fellowship for residents and care home workers.